vekis11/AWS_IAM_Inline_Policy/README.md

 5. **Secrets Scanning**: TruffleHog and Gitleaks for credential detection
 6. **Scan Summary**: Aggregated results in GitHub Actions summary

+### Workflow Behavior

+**Key Feature**: The workflow is configured with `continue-on-error: true` for all scanning jobs.
+This means:
+- ✅ Pipeline completes successfully even if individual scans find issues
+- ✅ All scan results are still collected and available as artifacts
+- ✅ You can review all findings without blocking deployments
+- ✅ Useful for monitoring and gradual security improvements

 ### Running the Workflow

 The workflow triggers on: